Big Sean: 2019–present: Detroit 2, Better Me Than You and collaboration with The Alchemist

 In October 2021, Big Sean released a collaborative extended play (EP) with record producer Hit-Boy titled What You Expect, which peaked at number 76 on the Billboard 200.

 In February 2022, Big Sean released a duet single with American singer Queen Naija titled "Hate Our Love", which entered the Billboard Hot 100 at number 88.
 It was intended to lead Naija's second studio album, which remains unreleased, leaving the song a non-album single.
 In that same month, Big Sean announced an upcoming Twenty88 album, and revealed that the album would include a collaboration with his then-girlfriend, Jhené Aiko.
 In September of that year, Sean re-released his mixtape Detroit to streaming platforms, in honor of its tenth anniversary.

 In July 2024, Big Sean released the collaborative single "Tobey" with fellow Detroit rappers Eminem and BabyTron; it peaked at number 27 on the Billboard Hot 100 and served as the second single for Eminem's twelfth album, The Death of Slim Shady (Coup de Grâce).
 Two weeks later, he performed a freestyle on the radio show On the Radar, wherein he indirectly affronted his former label boss Kanye West.
 As a result, the near-entirety of an unreleased or upcoming Big Sean album was leaked by a user on X. Seemingly undeterred, he wrote on the platform himself later that month:

-“The pressure of life (being a new Dad, being [an] artist that’s growing, being a human in development, etc) and embracing it all led me to a lot of clarity on what I needed to focus on to find a piece of happiness [...]
-The past few years making this album have been a journey to say the least, but l’m just glad we finally here.”
+"The pressure of life (being a new Dad, being [an] artist that’s growing, being a human in development, etc) and embracing it all led me to a lot of clarity on what I needed to focus on to find a piece of happiness [...]
+The past few years making this album have been a journey to say the least, but l’m just glad we finally here."

-before he announcing his sixth album, Better Me Than You to be released on August 9.
+before announcing his sixth album, Better Me Than You to be released on August 9.
 Its lead single, "Yes" was released the following day of the post on July 19.
 Upon release, the album yielded moderate critical and commercial reception, debuting at number 25 on the Billboard 200.